Good summary article.

 If division were implemented as a software routine instead, then one would likely have good evidence for certain constants (0, 1, 2, ..) being embedded encrypted in the routine.
 And one could probably recognise the algorithm anyway and figure out which constants were in use where.
 Please correct me if you know better!
 All I can think of that might defeat that is implementing Fourier’s algorithm for modular division, but them one might as well do it in hardware.

-And if one merely has " one less number than it is
+And if one merely has “<” implememted encrypted, or any other ordering, then one gets 0 as the unique number that is > one less number than it is < than.
+Etc.

 So how would encrypted arithmetic defeat any attacker with less than an ounce of brains?
 Further defense is required (which I can think of, but I have never seen mentioned).